-Net sales for fiscal years ended June 30, 2016 and 2015, were \$27,471,365 and \$26,831,705, respectively, a 2.4% increase.
-The slight increase in sales can be attributed to the contract specific nature of the Company's business and the timing of deliveries on these contracts.
-Specifically, the increase in net sales is primarily due to an increase in magnetic shipments of \$1.1 million, offset by a decrease in build-to-print sales.
+Net sales for fiscal years ended June 30, 2017 and 2016, were \$22,521,012 and \$27,471,365, respectively, an 18% decrease.
+The decrease in sales can be attributed to the contract specific nature of the Company's business and the timing of deliveries on these contracts.
+Specifically, the decrease in net sales is primarily due to a decrease in power supply sales resulting from the scaled-back procurement by a significant customer in the rail industry.
+Additionally, sales declined from build to print/instrumentation control assembly shipments resulting from the timing and completion of customer contracts.

-For the fiscal years ended June 30, 2016 and 2015 gross profits were \$7,371,682 and \$7,141,573, respectively.
-Gross profit as a percentage of sales increased slightly to 26.8% for fiscal 2016, up from 26.6% in fiscal 2015.
-The primary factors in determining gross profit and net income are overall sales levels and product mix.
+For the fiscal years ended June 30, 2017 and 2016 gross profits were \$4,714,568 and \$7,371,682, respectively.
+Gross profit as a percentage of sales decreased to 20.9% for fiscal year 2017, down from 26.8% in fiscal year 2016.
+The primary factors in determining the change in gross profit and net income are overall sales levels and product mix.
 The gross profits on mature products and build to print contracts are typically higher as compared to products which are still in the engineering development stage or in early stages of production.
-In the case of the latter, the Company can incur what it refers to as "loss contracts," meaning engineering design contracts in which the Company invests with the objective of developing future product sales.
+In the case of the latter, the Company can incur what it refers to as "loss contracts", meaning engineering design contracts in which the Company invests with the objective of developing future product sales.
 In any given accounting period the mix of product shipments between higher margin programs and less mature programs, and expenditures associated with loss contracts, has a significant impact on gross profit and net income.
-In total, the gross profit percentage remained consistent for the twelve months ended June 30, 2016, as compared to the twelve months ended June 30, 2015.
-Fiscal 2016 profit margins on shipments were up slightly due to product mix and less incidents of "loss contracts" as compared to the prior fiscal year.
-In addition, fiscal 2015 included a favorable one-time reduction to cost of sales of \$560,000 for a contract settlement related to a previously cancelled program.
+The decrease in the gross profit percentage in fiscal year 2017 primarily relates to product mix, lower margins driven by competition and a significant investment being made to develop a new power supply.
+The design investment resulted in a 4% and 1.8% decline in the gross profit percentage for the fiscal years ended 2017 and 2016, respectively.

-Selling, general, and administrative expenses were \$3,028,449 for the fiscal year ended June 30, 2016, an increase of \$316,642, or 11.7% as compared to the prior year.
-The increase for fiscal 2016 relates primarily to an increase in compensation costs due to an increase in the number of employees supporting sales and program management.
+Selling, general and administrative expenses were \$3,188,112 for the fiscal year ended June 30, 2017, an increase of \$159,663, or 5.3% as compared to the prior year.
+The increase for fiscal year 2017 relates primarily to an increase in compensation cost for employees supporting Sales and Marketing.